Snayff/econ_score_attack/dev/docs/docs/systems/systems_overview.md

 The following core systems currently lack dedicated documentation and should be prioritized for documentation:

-1. **Market System**: How prices are determined, goods are traded, and supply/demand is calculated
-2. **Building System**: How buildings are created, placed, and interact with land and production
+1. **Building System**: How buildings are created, placed, and interact with land and production
-3. **Job System**: How jobs are created, assigned, and affect production and population
+2. **Job System**: How jobs are created, assigned, and affect production and population
-4. **Law System**: How laws are created, enacted, and affect other systems
+3. **Law System**: How laws are created, enacted, and affect other systems

 ---